 Fighting Stress While it Happens

 Your reaction to stressors has a big impact on how they affect you in the short and long term.
 Staying calm in the face of stress and figuring out how to handle it are good ways to combat stress.
-Something as simple as breathing deep can stave off some feeling of anxiety and panic that comes with stress.
+Something as simple as breathing deep can stave off some feelings of anxiety and panic that comes with stress.

 Stressors can be overwhelming.
 Writing a list of how to deal with it is a great tactic to manage stress.
 Seeing the steps to finish an assignment or apply for a job or complete a project is a great way to assert a level of control over a stressor.